robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^By contrast with the Objective-C version, this is very easy to trust.
 It’s less automatic, but also less magical, while still allowing conveniences such as `@auto_closure` to avoid having to manually insert delays when constructing a grammar.

+^Laziness alone is insufficient, however—we also need to avoid redundant work to deal with nontermination.

 ---

 # **PROTECTING your PARSERS from NONTERMINATION 😎**

 1. Laziness 😴
 2. **Memoization 📎**

+^That’s where memoization comes in.

 ---